shaojun/open_docs/projects/edge/rv1126/prepare.md

 Select each `.img` one by one:
 ![输入图片说明](../../../images/RKDev_tool_flash_in_debian10_each_img.png)

+# Setup Debian 10

+## Install packages
-putty into the Debian 10.
+putty into the Debian 10, and then install these packages:
 ```
 sudo apt update
 sudo apt install git